verhovsky/books-futures-explained/src/3_generators_pin.md

 An async block will return a `Future` instead of a `Generator`, however, the way a Future works and the way a Generator work internally is similar.

-The same goes for the challenges of borrowin across yield/await points.
+The same goes for the challenges of borrowing across yield/await points.

-We'll explain exactly what happened using a slightly simpler example in the next chapter and we'll fix our generator using `Pin` so join me as we explore the last topic before we implement our main Futures example.

 ## Bonus section - self referential generators in Rust today